Guides

 And did you know that at least 45% of all PV cells globally are manufactured in Japan?

+It all started in 2004 when the government decided to set solar photovoltaics targets, which were again revised in 2009.
 The country’s solar PV capacity should be at least 28GW by the end of 2021 and 53GW by 2030.

 Interestingly, all the set targets were surpassed, with the 2021 goal being met in 2014 and the 2030 mark in 2018.
+After the country’s shift away from being nuclear-power dependent, three new solar power plants were set up in 2011 and 2012.

 They include the Komekurayama Solar Power Plant (10MW), Ogishima Solar Power Plant (13MW), and the Ukishima Solar Power Plant (7MW).